The best science-backed supplements for stress relief

 Medicinal mushrooms

 are fungi that offer powerful health benefits, such as improved cognition, better sleep quality, reduced inflammation, and lower LDL (“bad”) cholesterol.
-These adaptogens have long been used in Eastern medicine to promote healing, enhance immunity, aid digestion, and relieve stress.
+Eastern medicine has long used these adaptogens to promote healing, enhance immunity, aid digestion, and relieve stress.
 Common varieties include lion’s mane, reishi, Chaga, and maitake mushrooms and can be taken as a powder, an extract, or in their natural state.

-Whether you’re looking to improve sleep, boost mental health, reduce inflammation, or enhance athletic performance, research suggests that medicinal mushrooms can offer some impressive benefits.
-For instance, studies show that reishi mushrooms have a compound called triterpene that can improve sleep, reduce stress, alleviate anxiety, and ease depression [
+Whether you’re looking to improve sleep, boost mental health, or reduce inflammation, research suggests medicinal mushrooms can offer impressive benefits.
+For instance, studies show that reishi mushrooms may have anticancer properties, reduce inflammation, improve sleep, reduce stress, alleviate anxiety, and ease depression [

 14